RusPosevkin/udacity-performance-optimization/README.md

   * Minify js/css
   * Inline render blocking CSS: it is applied to the document immediately instead of blocking loading.
   * Disabled loading of Open Sans font (blocking rendering)
+* Getting Rid of Jank
+  * Cached array length property (when we used them in the loop)
+  * Cached DOM node properties (when we used them in the loop)
+  * Cache items[i].basicLeft (to reduce recalculate style time)

 ### Getting started